-The following modules will be offered in 2022, subject to availability and demand:
+The following modules are subject to change due to availability and demand:

 - Laboratory Techniques